Met4FoF/npl-jitter-noise-removal-mcmc/README.md

 ## Acknowledgements

-This project has received funding from the EMPIR programme co-financed by the Participating States and from the European Union’s Horizon 2020 research and innovation programme.
+This work was part of the Joint Research Project [Metrology for the Factory of the Future (Met4FoF), project number 17IND12](https://www.ptb.de/empir2018/met4fof/home/) which has received funding from the [EMPIR](http://msu.euramet.org) programme co-financed by the Participating States and from the European Union’s Horizon 2020 research and innovation programme.

 ## References